CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 1. Likely truth is the target.
 Claims are ranked by calibrated posterior mass across possible worlds, not by direct LLM confidence.

 3. Access states are first-class.
-Missing, unavailable, sealed, withheld, destroyed, and not-generated records are distinct epistemic states.
+Available, inaccessible, sealed, withheld, destroyed, not-generated, unknown, partial, contradicted, and unavailable-at-time records are distinct epistemic states.

-4. No runtime oracle.
-Labels and expert judgments may calibrate the system offline, but runtime ranking must come from evidence, access states, rules, and calibrated model parameters.
+5. No runtime oracle.
+Labels and expert judgments may calibrate the system offline, but runtime ranking must come from evidence, access states, rules, worlds, and calibrated model parameters.

-6. Every claim gets a status.
-The report distinguishes proven, probable, plausible, record_contingent, conflicted, unsupported, and rejected.
+7. Every claim gets a status.
+The report distinguishes proven, probable, plausible, record_contingent, conflicted, unsupported, rejected, and insufficient_evidence.

 Reading Path

-1. Theory for the formal objects, chirality, worlds, and confidence decomposition.
+1. Theory for the formal objects, chirality, worlds, score split, and confidence decomposition.

 3. Oracle Boundary for which inputs are allowed to influence runtime truth ranking.